Powerful Laws, Little Enforcement

-But certain practices, such as the taking of maleo eggs or sea turtle eggs or meat, are widespread and longstanding local habits, and laws forbidding these practices, though on the books for years, have virtually never been publicized or enforced.
-In order to halt the decline of maleo and sea turtle populations, ending the widespread poaching of these protected species in Tompotika is essential, and that cannot be done without the support and participation of law enforcement personnel.
+But certain practices, such as the taking of maleo eggs or sea turtle eggs or meat, are widespread and longstanding local habits, and laws forbidding these practices, though on the books for years, have received little publicity or enforcement.
+In order to halt the decline of maleo and sea turtle populations, ending the widespread poaching of these protected species in Tompotika is essential, and that can be done only with the support and participation of law enforcement personnel.

 In Partnership with Government

 So, in collaboration with BKSDA Central Sulawesi, the government agency in charge of wildlife management, starting in 2012 AlTo initiated a special program of outreach to law enforcement personnel from all different jurisdictions–officials from the police, Justice, Forestry, Fisheries, the military, village and district heads, and more–in an effort to strengthen enforcement of wildlife laws in Tompotika.

 AlTo’s Law Enforcement Outreach program aims to bring officials together to identify and overcome for themselves the barriers to effective wildlife law enforcement in Tompotika.